HP-IL Resource Page

 > What software will support the PIL-Box?

-My IL-Per software (including the source files) is freely available, my wish is that IL-Per will be the basis for people to develop applications to support the HP-IL.
+The ILPer software (source files included) is freely available, my wish is that ILPer will be the basis for people to develop applications to support the HP-IL.

 > Is a special driver needed?

 The USB PIL-Box uses a FTDI chip.
-The drivers are available at FTDI Web site, they are free, well supported and available for several Operating Systems.
+The drivers are available at FTDI Web site, they are free, well supported and available for most Operating Systems.

 > Is an external power supply needed?